Visual Glossary - Translating AI for Infrastructure Engineers

 Case 2: Data extraction on GPU VMs

-Scenario: Automated pipeline for batch inference on PDFs.
+Scenario: Automated batch inference on PDFs.
 Solution:

-• Automation using Azure CLI + Terraform
+• Automation using Azure CLI and Terraform

-• Execute during off-peak (spot VMs)
+• Execute during off-peak windows (Spot VMs)

 • Centralized logging in Log Analytics

-Case 3: Multi-region deploy with fallback
+Case 3: Multi-region deployment with fallback

-• Azure Front Door + health probes
+• Azure Front Door with health probes

-• Retry logic with API Management
+• Retry logic via API Management

 • Token quota watchdog per region